UBC-MDS/DSCI-532_2025_30_road-accident-dashboard/reports/m2_reflection.md

 ## Visualization Board

-The four charts that were implemented:
+The five charts that were implemented:

 - Emergency Response Time box plot
 - Accident Count by Weather Conditions
+- Accident Count by Road Conditions
 - Accident Count by Age Groups
 - Accident Count by Year